GabrielCachadina/Ansible_Playbooks/README.md

 ### SetUp_Wireguard.yml

 As the name implies, after running the same script as `SecurityPatch.yml` it will create a server with a [WireguardVPN](https://www.wireguard.com/) VPN installed in it.

+### StopAll_DockerContainers.yml

+This notebook stops all docker containers running in the target machine.

 ### UpdateUpgrade.yml